 If not prestige then what?
 I don’t have perfect answers, but I will tell you what the Grizzlies plan to look for in our future endeavors either paid or unpaid.

 Take the professor, not the course.
 Whatever role you take on in life, the primary determinant of both your enjoyment and your success will be the people you work with, work for, or supervise.
 Find those you respect and that respect you.
 Build trust with them.
 Look for bosses that will pound the table in support of you and back you up when things go wrong, which they inevitably will.
 Look for employees who want to learn and believe you can teach them.
 Look for partners who could be your best friend if given time.
 Optimize for people and all of those promises of prestige really will come true.

 Time is finite, you never get it back.
 Whether you want to pursue financial independence or plan to stay in the workplace, never trade time for money if you have a choice.
 Optimize for a life you want to live.
-Retirement is meaningless if you arrive too exhausted and bitter to enjoy it.
+Vacations are meaningless if you arrive too exhausted and bitter to enjoy them.
 Don’t sacrifice time with your family for accolades at a job.
 The saying is cliche but it is true, at their deathbed no one ever said they wished they spent more time in the office.
 If you can afford it, your life should not be something that is lived in the few small hours around your job.